e-pineda/ASM/README.md

 Note: The program, by default, will save all market data within a .csv file and graphs as .mp4 files.

+Note 2: Profit-per-unit is new_price - old_price + dividend.
+Average Trader Profit is the average amount of profit made by traders per turn.

 ## Updates
 1. Clean code and unused variables
 2. Make into web-app